EXCLUSIVE-Airbus roiled by poor start to 2023 as industrial pressure grows

 Angered by the abrupt emergence of the last set of delays in late 2022, which derailed 2022 delivery targets, Chief Executive Guillaume Faury told managers last month's 33% drop in deliveries to 20 jets was another "wake-up call", they said.

-"He made it clear this cannot happen twice," said one person briefed on the remarks in a recent executive call.
+"He made it clear this cannot happen twice," said one person briefed on the remarks in a Feb.
+8 executive webcast.
 Another described the usually measured French engineer as "furious".

 The showdown came amid supplier speculation of a possible new wave of delays from Airbus after a first round in mid-2022 prompted it to cut its 2022 delivery goal to 700 jets from 720, followed by the November setback which saw the goal abandoned.